30 Things You Won't Believe Are Trademarked

 The Law & Order sound

-The orange color on your peanut butter cup's packaging isn't something you'll see on any other food wrapper.
+The orange color on your peanut butter cup's packaging isn't something you will see on any other food wrapper.
 If you flip that treat over, you'll see that Reese's wrappers clearly state the "orange background color is a registered trademark."

 You may use the word "baggies" as a generic name for plastic sandwich bags, but it's actually a trademarked term.
-"Baggies" is a registered trademark of the Pactiv Corporation, a subsidiary of Reynolds Group Holdings—the folks behind Reynolds Wrap.
+"Baggies" is a registered trademark of the Pactiv Corporation, which owns Hefty and is a subsidiary of Reynolds Group Holdings—the folks behind Reynolds Wrap.

 The phrase "Let's get ready to rumble"